R2Northstar/NorthstarWiki/docs/faq.md

 A: Frontier Defense is currently in development and will be available in a release when it's finished.

-### Q: I get an error message saying something about SSL
+### Q: I get an error message saying something along the lines of "SSL connect error"

 A: There is currently no solution to this sadly, and we aren't sure what causes it.
 If you get this error, please create a ticket about it in the Northstar Discord server.